dijital20/talk-pathlib/SLIDES.md

     Speaker notes:
     In `pathlib`, we have `Path` objects, which represent a path.
 These objects have methods and attributes relevant to that path, making it so you don't have to pass the paths all over the place.

+    Just like string paths, `Path` objects are immutable and hashable, so they can be placed in sets and used as keys in dictionaries.
  -->

 ---